Special Gift Offer

 Type: Perennial

-Best features: Dramatic blue-violet blooms on tough plants
+Best features: Dramatic blue-violet blooms on tough plants; deer resistant

 Light: Full sun to part shade